Yildiz Palace Istanbul

 The additions to Yildiz Palace by sultans like Sultan Abdulmecid and Sultan Abdulaziz resulted in a bigger palace.
 However, the only sultan who resided at Yildiz Palace fulltime and put it in its final shape was Sultan Abdulhamid II.

 Abdulhamid II came to the throne and remained as the Sultan for 33 years.
 The Ottoman Empire was in decline and he thought Dolmabahce Palace would be defenseless in the event of a riot.
 Therefore, he preferred to live at Yildiz Palace.

 Shale Pavillion and Malta Pavillion are the two pavillions that attract the biggest interest from visitors.
 The theatre of the palace and Sultan Abdulhamid II’s workshop are among other additional buildings.
 Yildiz Porcelain Factory inside Yildiz Palace still carries on its activities.

-Yildiz Palace and Park Entrance Fee & Opening Hours
+Yildiz Palace and Park Ticket Price and Hours